Wateryclone/Mythical-Creature-Catalouge/ReadMe.md

 **insertManager**

 The main logic of insert an item is the same as *buildDataStructure*, the only difference is this is for manually input a new item with required features (e.g., creature_id, name, history...).
-If the input key is aleady in our database, then prompt to user to re-enter the new item.
+If the input key is already in our database, then prompt to user to re-enter the new item.

 **searchManager**